 I woke up this morning bright-eyed and confident I would make it to Melnik – the tiniest town in Bulgaria.

 Upon boarding the first bus to Sandanski (a small town three-ish hours out of Sofia), I promptly noticed that no one spoke English because a very exasperated woman kept talking to me in Bulgarian.
 I eventually worked out she had a problem with the seat I was in.

 ‘Oh,’ I said aloud.
 ‘They’re reserved.’

-And she said something in Bulgarian and looked at me blankly.
-The guy in the seat in front held out his hand, and I gave him my ticket.
+She said something in Bulgarian and looked at me blankly.
+The guy in the seat in front looked at my ticket and held out his hand, so I handed it to him.

 ‘Five,’ he said, and turned back around.

 I realised the Bulgarian woman must have been saying something like ‘you’re in the wrong seat’ over and over again.